JamesAC42/yoyomi/README.md

 # yoyomi

-a client for 4chan focused on readability
+a client for imageboards focused on readability

 - view catalog and threads for every board
 - bookmark threads